 The same should apply to your advertising.
 Just set aside 10 minutes every month or quarter to tend to your advertising and you will achieve your year-end goals.

 “In hospitality, location is key and a vital part of the digital strategy, whether it is local SEO or location-based targeting for marketing campaigns.
-Make sure that in this competitive industry you are not just seen, you stand out.
+Make sure that in this competitive industry, people can’t just see you, you stand out.
 Be the authority in your physical location and go beyond your basic service offering.
-Don’t just please your visitors, delight them, give them a reason to come back and to tell their friends.”
+In addition, don’t just please your visitors, delight them, give them a reason to come back and to tell their friends.”

 This is great advice from David.
 Don’t just please your visitors, delight them!
-Ask yourself this: what is the most popular service that you provide to your customers?
+Also, ask yourself this: what is the most popular service that you provide to your customers?
 That’s your means of delighting your customers.
 Focus on it in your marketing!

 “Diversify your distribution mix.
 Don’t be afraid to experiment and analyse which channels work best for you.
 Also, have full ownership and control of your direct marketing channels, especially your hotel website.”